 Dibrugarh is a beautiful town as well as the district on the banks of the River Brahmaputra in the upper Assam area.
-It is the center of tea industry in Assam.
+It is the center of the tea industry in Assam.
 About half of the Assam tea is produced in the area.
-The place is also known for production of Assam Silk.
+The place is also known for the production of Assam Silk.
 Apart from the tea industry, Dibrugarh is also known for its oil and natural gas reserves.
-The forest in the area also has been source of major timber trade.
-The town is located at the north eastern corner of Assam at a distance of 435 km from Guwahati.
+The forest in the area also has been the source of the major timber trade.
+The town is located at the northeastern corner of Assam at a distance of 435 km from Guwahati.

 This district is bounded by Dhemaji District and a part of Lakhimpur district in the north, part of Sibsagar and Arunachal Pradesh in the south, Tinsukia District in the East and Sibsagar District in the West.
 Brahmaputra River flows through the north of the Dibrugarh district.

 Things to see

 Koi Aai Thaan is located 14 km from Dibrugarh town.
 It is dedicated to Koli Aai, the daughter of the head priest of the Dibaru Satra of Assam.

 Barbarua Maidam is the location of two ancient graveyards that were raised to honor two officials of the Ahom Dynasty.

 The Bahikhowa Maidam is another ancient graveyard in the Khowang Tea Estate area of Dibrugarh.
 This graveyard is in memory of Bahikhowa Dasarath Dowerah, the army chief of the Ahoms,

 Dehing Satra – The ruins that are seen on the banks of the Dehing River under Larua mouza in present Dibrugarh, was a very famous satra during the rule of the Ahom King Rajeswar Singha.